-The City of Palm Coast also received the GFOA Distinguished Budget Presentation Award for its Fiscal Year 2011 budget document.
-This is the eighth time that the City has received this award.
+The City of Palm Coast also received the GFOA Distinguished Budget Presentation Award for its Fiscal Year 2012 budget document.
+This is the ninth consecutive year that Palm Coast has received this award.

 Acknowledgements

 The preparation of this report would not have been possible without the efficient and dedicated services of the entire Finance staff.
 We would like to express our appreciation to all members of the department who assisted and contributed to the preparation of this report.
 Credit must also be given to the Mayor and the City Council for their unfailing support for maintaining the highest standards of professionalism in the management of the City of Palm Coast's finances.